rhamenator/consumers-energy-to-excel/README.md

 python process_consumers_itemized_statement.py
 ```

 A file dialog appears.
 Choose either a PDF or an Excel statement.
-Once processing finishes, `output.xlsx` will be created in the same directory.
+Once processing finishes, `output.xlsx` and `output.csv` will be created in the same directory.

 ## Notes and Future Extensions